The Real Story of Happy Birthday to You

-The Real Story of Happy Birthday to You is a French Canadian children's animated short film directed by Gerald Potterton as part of The Real Story of... / Favorite Songs animated anthology series.
+The Real Story of Happy Birthday to You is a made-for-TV French-Canadian children's animated special directed by Gerald Potterton as part of The Real Story of... / Favorite Songs animated anthology series.
 The short was produced by Cinar and France Animation in association with Crayon Animation and Western Publishing and was released in January 1992 in the United States.
 It also features the voices of Ed Asner and Roger Daltrey.

 Plot

 The story involves neglected child Olivia, whose only friends are Charlie the Horse and Barnaby the Stablehand.
 Olivia wants her own special birthday song, but her evil caretaker tries to keep her from hearing it.